bcgov/aps-infra-platform/documentation/concepts/gateway-config.md

     tags: [ns.example-namespace]
     enabled: true
     config:
-      http_method: null
+      add:
+        headers:
+        - x-new-header:value
+        - x-another-header:something
 ```

-This configuration defines a service `example-service-dev` with a corresponding route `example-service-route` and applies a request-transformer plugin to it.
+This configuration defines a service `example-service-dev` with a corresponding route `example-service-route` and
+applies a `request-transformer` plugin to it to add custom headers.

 ## Next steps